 Kate’s collaborative approach to psychological care involves seeking feedback from clients as well as involving family members and other health professionals to help meet their client needs.
 This has led to overwhelmingly positive results for her clients, including those with very complex mental health needs.

 Kate is passionate about working with young people and has an open and supportive style ensuring that all clients and their families feel comfortable and understood.
-She has experience conducting psychological assessments as well as planning and implementing psychological treatment using Cognitive Behavioural Therapy (CBT), Solution Focused Therapy and Motivational Interviewing.
+She has experience conducting psychological assessments as well as planning and implementing psychological treatment using Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution Focused Therapy and Motivational Interviewing.

-Gabriella has an undergraduate degree in Psychology and therefore has the skills to answer a number of questions that you may have about your appointment.
+We have two friendly receptionists who can assist you with your enquiries.
+Gabriella and Angie both completed undergraduate degrees in Psychology and therefore have the skills to answer a number of questions that you may have about your appointment.

-Gabriella may ask you about concerns that you have for your child in order to provide you with advice on appropriate services.
+Gabriella and Angie may ask you about concerns that you have for your child in order to provide you with advice on appropriate services.